real2two/scuffed_rooms/README.md

     },
     */

+    // Allowed origin.
+(CORS)
+    allowedOrigin: "*", // This should be a domain. "*" means any origin is allowed.

     // The maximum rooms there can be, and the maximum players are allowed in a room.
     // Keep in mind a single IP address can only handle 65,536 sockets.